From the airport to the city centre Kenya

 With a driver Kenya

-Convenient for driving in and around the big cities.
-Prices are quite high, but drivers are generally honest and do not try to rip you off.
+Convenient for driving in and around major cities.
+Prices are quite high, but drivers are generally honest and don't try to rip you off.
 There are no meters in the vehicles, so agree on the fare before you get in.
 There are several cab companies.
-The safest, most comfortable and most expensive, of course, are the cabs you will find right in front of the big hotels.
-You will certainly be solicited by many unofficial cabs that are much cheaper, so don't be fussy about the condition of the vehicle, be sure of your destination, and be sure to set the fare before you get in.
+The safest, most comfortable and most expensive, of course, are the cabs you'll find just outside the major hotels.
+Don't be fussy about the condition of the vehicle, be sure of your destination and set the fare before you get in.
 Uber has also entered the Kenyan market, and in Nairobi it works very well!
-For this, it is essential to have a phone with a local chip
+For this, you'll need a phone with a local chip.

 By car Kenya

-A car is the most convenient and enjoyable way to see Kenya, but also the most expensive.
-You have a lot of freedom of movement, which is absolutely not the case when you travel in a group.
-However, if you opt for this solution, you must expect certain constraints and fulfill some conditions.
-If you meet them, you can go on your own and you won't regret it.
-However, if all this scares you, but you still want to visit Kenya alone, you have the option of renting a vehicle with a driver.
+The car is the most practical and pleasant way to discover Kenya, but also the most expensive.
+You enjoy a great deal of freedom of movement, which is absolutely not the case when traveling in a group.
+However, if you opt for this solution, you must expect certain constraints and meet certain conditions.
+If you meet them, you can embark on your adventure alone, and you won't regret it.
+However, if all this scares you, but you still want to visit Kenya on your own, you have the option of hiring a chauffeur-driven vehicle.
 All rental companies offer this solution.
-Of course, you will not be alone in the middle of the savannah, but your driver will generally know the main routes of the country well and, in case of a mechanical problem, you will be happy to have him at your side.
-Moreover, the state of the roads and the way Kenyans drive require a certain sense of anticipation and good reflexes, not to mention the gigantic traffic jams in Nairobi, which are a joy for street vendors, but less so for drivers whose minds can be put to the test when they are not used to it.
+Of course, you won't be alone in the middle of the savannah, but your driver will generally be familiar with the country's main itineraries and, in the event of a mechanical problem, you'll be glad to have him by your side.
+What's more, the state of the roads and the way Kenyans drive require a definite sense of anticipation and good reflexes, not to mention Nairobi's gigantic traffic jams, which are a delight for street vendors, much less for drivers whose minds can be put to the test when they're not used to it.
+If you plan to rent a vehicle to visit parks and reserves, a 4x4 is highly recommended, if not compulsory.